Duality between Lagrangian and Legendrian invariants: Abstract

 We use the duality result to show that under certain connectivity and locally finiteness assumptions, $CE^*(\Lambda)$ is quasi-isomorphic to $C_{-*}(\Omega L)$ for any Lagrangian filling $L$ of $\Lambda$.

 Our constructions have interpretations in terms of wrapped Floer cohomology after versions of Lagrangian handle attachments.
 In particular, we outline a proof that $CE^{\ast}(\Lambda)$ is quasi-isomorphic to the wrapped Floer cohomology of a fiber disk $C$ in the Weinstein domain obtained by attaching $T^{\ast}(\Lambda\times[0,\infty))$ to $X$ along $\Lambda$ (or, in the terminology of \cite{sylvan} the wrapped Floer cohomology of $C$ in $X$ with wrapping stopped by $\Lambda$).
+Along the way, we give a definition of wrapped Floer cohomology via holomorphic buildings that avoids the use of Hamiltonian perturbations which might be of independent interest.